poppy-project/poppy-project.org/_posts/2016-12-08-poppy-ergo-jr-workshop-at-cern.md

 In addition to the [Poppy Ergo Jr][7] robotic arm, participants could also discover 2 other scientific kits:

-* The [Muon Hunter Cosmic Ray Detector kit][8], designed as a partnership between Mr Mihaly Vadai and members of the CERN Micro Club (to know more: [a blog article “Muon Hunter preparation meeting”][9])
+* The [Muon Hunter Cosmic Ray Detector kit][8], designed as a partnership between Mr Mihaly Vadai and members of the CERN Micro Club.

 * The Programmable Wifi car [GianoP][10], invented in partnership with the campus La Chataîgneraie, for the International School of Geneva.